Chickpeas Vs. Lentils: Our RD Explains the Differences

 These nutritional qualities have allowed legumes to be associated with improved cardiovascular and metabolic health and reductions in cancer risk—especially colorectal cancer.

-Intestinal health is particularly improved by legume consumption because of their high fiber content, a lot of which is in the form of resistant starch.
+Intestinal health is particularly improved by legume consumption because of their high fiber content, much of which is resistant starch.

 Resistant starch is a unique type of prebiotic carbohydrate that gets its name because it resists digestion in the upper gastrointestinal tract and reaches the colon instead.